 - 8 percent threshold and allocated tips: Compare reported tips with 8 percent of gross food and beverage receipts, then preserve employee-level support if allocation is required.

-For example, a POS tip report may be useful for Line 1 but still incomplete for the reported-tip lines if cash declarations happen during shift close and payroll imports only non-cash tips.
+In Toast, Square, Clover, Micros, and similar systems, report names vary but field meanings are usually familiar operating metrics: charged tips, payment tips, tip totals by employee, gross sales by category, charge receipts.
+Translate those report labels into Form 8027 concepts rather than copying POS labels directly.
+A POS tip report may cover Line 1 but miss the reported-tip lines if cash declarations happen at shift close and payroll only imports non-cash tips.
 A payments report may show card activity but still need filtering before it supports charge receipts showing charged tips.
-A sales-category report may support gross food and beverage receipts, but only after non-food items, sales tax, and service-charge categories are reviewed.
-The preparer should save the exact report filters used, because the same POS can produce several plausible annual totals depending on which category, payment, employee, and date settings are selected.
+A sales-category report may support gross food and beverage receipts only after non-food items, sales tax, and service-charge categories are reviewed.
+Save the exact report filters used, because the same POS can produce several plausible annual totals depending on which category, payment, employee, and date settings are selected.

-Next, normalize transaction treatment.
-Voids, refunds, comped checks, reopened checks, cash-paid non-cash tips, tip-outs, and automatic service charges can each create a difference between POS and payroll.
-A charged-tip mismatch is not automatically an error.
-It can come from payroll import settings, an unposted pay period, an employee mapped to the wrong payroll profile, a service charge coded as a tip in one system, or non-cash tips paid from the cash drawer instead of through payroll.
+POS, payroll, and manager logs can all be internally correct and still disagree, so reconciliation is the work of aligning their definitions before annual totals are trusted.
+Start with the date range — late-night and bar concepts need a consistent business-day cutoff.
+Align employee identifiers next: POS nicknames, payroll legal names, badge IDs, terminated and transferred employees should map to one employee record for the establishment, with role information attached because directly tipped and indirectly tipped employees may be treated differently if allocation is required.
+Then normalize transaction treatment.
+Voids, refunds, comped checks, reopened checks, cash-paid non-cash tips, tip-outs, and automatic service charges can each create a POS-vs-payroll difference.
+A charged-tip mismatch is not automatically an error — it can come from payroll import settings, an unposted pay period, an employee mapped to the wrong payroll profile, a service charge coded as a tip in one system, or non-cash tips paid from the cash drawer instead of through payroll.
+The same friction points show up in daily-deposit reconciliation, so teams that reconcile Toast, Clover, and Square daily deposits to the bank will recognize multi-batch settlement, holdbacks, and deposit-routed tips surfacing again in the annual tip view.

 Calculate allocated tips and preserve the Form 8846 data trail